insidegui/TextTransformer/README.md

 ![Generic Extension target template screenshot](./Images/GenericExtension.png)

-The `Uppercase` target declares support for the custom extension point in its Info.plist by settings the corresponding identifier for the `EXAppExtensionAttributes.EXExtensionPointIdentifier` property:
+The `Uppercase` target declares support for the custom extension point in its Info.plist by setting the corresponding identifier for the `EXAppExtensionAttributes.EXExtensionPointIdentifier` property:

 ```xml
 <key>EXExtensionPointIdentifier</key>